-The valuation of the Group and Company's postemployment medical benefit obligation involves the following:
+The valuation of the Group's and Company's postemployment medical benefit obligation involves the following:

-• The projection of future post-retirement medical cash flows, taking into account probabilities of survival, withdrawal, early retirement and death-in-service of active members; and probabilities of survival for retired members and beneficiaries.
+The projection of future post-retirement medical cash flows, taking into account probabilities of survival, withdrawal, early retirement and death-in-service of active members; and probabilities of survival for retired members and beneficiaries.

 - Increasing the projected subsidy cash flows in line with expected long term medical inflation. - Discounting these cash flows in order to express liabilities in current Cedi terms.
-The Group and Company do not have any assets as the post-employment medical benefit liability is a self-insured plan.